Hummus with Beets

 You already know that I love beets, and in combination with tahini, garlic, chickpeas, and lemon this makes an amazing dip.
 I will serve it even for Thanksgiving, along with some other delicious dips.
 You can prepare it a day before and refrigerate it.

-I will share more hummus recipes in upcoming weeks, so stay tuned!
+I will share more hummus recipes in the upcoming weeks, so stay tuned!
 Why buy it when you can make your own, even more, delicious than a store bought.

 You can also prepare your own chickpeas just by soaking and then cooking them, but for this one, I used Organic chickpeas from the can.